+Give them racial mirrors.
+Children need to see themselves in others.
+This includes people who are the same color as them.
 I will go anywhere and do anything if it is in the best interest of my child.
 I attend a radically inclusive church.
 It was started by a gay man, is attended by same-sex, adoptive, and biological families, transgender people, people of color and those with diverse backgrounds.
 They celebrate diversity at every service.

 Since I am a stay-at-home-working-mom, and my daughter does not attend daycare or preschool yet, my wife and I have joined programs that provide child development and enrichment classes across our city.
 This has given us the opportunity to meet many different families and experience diversity in safe settings.